hsoft/xibless/docs/basics.rst

 Namespace and special variables
 -------------------------------

-Every class described in the :doc:`api` section are directly in the script namespace.
+Every class described in the :doc:`api/index` section are directly in the script namespace.
 Therefore, if you want to create a :class:`Label`, you do it thus::

     label = Label(parent, text="hello!")